Participer au site avec un Tip

 Point or points at which to evaluate the derivatives.

-der : int or list, optional
+der : int or list or None, optional

-nonzero derivatives (that is a number equal to the number
+nonzero derivatives (that is, a number equal to the number

-includes the function value as 0th derivative.
+includes the function value as the '0th' derivative.

 axis : int, optional

-Axis in the yi array corresponding to the x-coordinate values.
+Axis in the `yi` array corresponding to the x-coordinate values.

 Returns